LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Method

 Therefore, we recognize the necessity for a new dataset encompassing challenging scenarios, which we collected by driving across city areas.
 Equipped with a Logitech web camera mounted on the front of the vehicle, we continuously captured photos with a resolution of 1280x720.
 Subsequently, we manually curated a selection of pertinent images, constituting our comprehensive dataset that includes varying weather and lighting conditions.

 As the annotation tool, we use VIA \cite{dutta2016via, dutta2019vgg}.
-This tool is easy to use for annotating computer vision images.
 Since it does not provide lane detection annotation in TuSimple format, we use polyline, then use Cubic Spline to transform the labels to TuSimple format.
 Our dataset has a total of 7 classes: solid-yellow, solid-white, dashed, double-dashed, Botts'-dots, double-yellow, and road edge/unknown marking.